Mole Majimu: Ascent to the throne

 Kaicili (prince) Mole was, according to the contemporary chronicler Bartolomé Leonardo de Argensola, a son of Sultan Gava.
 His mother was a daughter of Sultan Hairun of Ternate.
 Gava was treacherously murdered by the Sultan of Ternate when Mole was a child.
 His uncle Gapi Baguna then ruled Tidore during several decades, marked by a strategical alliance with the Spanish and Portuguese.
 In that way Tidore was able to hold its own against the powerful Ternate.
-The strong Iberian fortress on Tidore Island, Los Reys Magos, deterred Ternatan attacks while the rest of Maluku and parts of Sulawesi fell under Ternate's might.
+The strong Iberian fortress on Tidore Island, Os Reys Magos, deterred Ternatan attacks while the rest of Maluku and parts of Sulawesi fell under Ternate's might.
 By 1584 Kaicili Mole was the heir of his uncle and already a medium-aged person.
-When Gapi Baguna passed away in April 1599 a succession crisis nevertheless occurred.
+When Gapi Baguna died in April 1599 a succession crisis nevertheless occurred.
 Two candidates for the throne were brought forward by Ternate but were killed in succession.
 A half-brother of Mole called Kaicili Kota was considered the legitimate heir since he was born from Gava's main consort or Putri.
 However, he had leanings towards Ternate and Mole was therefore enthroned.
 According to Argensola he was bent on revenge against Ternate because of his father's violent death.
 In spite of being sidelined, Kaicili Kota served his brother loyally as an envoy to Manila.

 Spanish conquest of Maluku

 The Dutch, arch-rivals of the Spanish, showed up in Ternate in 1599 to partake in the clove trade.
 Three years later the Dutch East India Company was constituted, whose efficiency the Spanish could hardly match.
 An expedition equipped in the Spanish Philippines sailed down to Maluku in 1603 and tried to invest Ternate.
 The siege was a complete failure, and the Spanish accused Sultan Mole of betraying his allies.
-Allying with Sultan Saidi Berkat of Ternate, the Dutch in turn attacked and captured Fort Los Reys Magos in 1605, after having first conquered the important center of clove cultivation Ambon.
+Allying with Sultan Saidi Berkat of Ternate, the Dutch in turn attacked and captured Fort Os Reys Magos in 1605, after having first conquered the important center of clove cultivation Ambon.
 At this time Tidore was considered the third largest producer of cloves with 900 Bahar (c.
 245,8 metric tons) per year, and therefore held considerable economic importance in the region.

 The loss of Maluku immediately alerted the Spanish governor Pedro Bravo de Acuña who dispatched a new fleet in 1606.
 This time the Spaniards were entirely successful.
 Mole contributed with a fleet of korakoras (outriggers) manned with 600 men and a successful landing was made on Ternate.
 Sultan Saidi Berkat was forced to capitulate, while the Spanish groomed Mole and "made this king, who had always been our friend, emperor of those islands" Mole took over or received back a number of territories previously held by Ternate, such as parts of Makian, Mayu island, and a section of Morotai.
 He also secured friendly ties with the Sultan Alauddin II of Bacan in the south of Maluku Proper by marrying his daughter.